 Wondering if you can eat carrot greens?
-Find out exactly how to dry and eat carrot greens!
+Find out exactly how to dry and get recipes for how to eat carrot greens!
 It’s easy and nutritious!

 Our garden went so crazy this year and grew some of the biggest veggies I’ve ever seen in my life!
 This included carrots and their gorgeous greens!

 Since I don’t like to waste anything, I immediately starting researching if carrot greens are safe to eat, then started looking for carrot top recipes.

 Turns out many people do eat them!
 Though it did take me a little time to find good information on them as some people call them “carrot greens”.
 That makes total sense of course, I’m just not used to the term!

 How to Dry and Use Carrot Tops

 As I was harvesting carrots for canning, I also needed to deal with the carrot greens if I was going to keep them!